expandtheroom/jquery-scrolltie/README.md

 _number_ (default: 1) Relative to speed of scroll, where 1 moves *at* speed of scroll, and 2 moves twice as fast as speed of scroll

 ### stopAtValue ###
-_number_ When the property is incremented to this value, stop moving element
+_number_ or _function_ When the property is incremented to this value, stop moving element.
+Function option must return a number.

 ### reverseDirection ###
 _boolean_ (default: false) Decrease property value on scroll.